 Click Process Selected Files, and wait for the Setting Confirmation box to appear and the Process box to flash to change Detection Threshold.

-Click Setting | OK.
+Adjust the Detection Threshold to the desired level and click Setting | OK.

 Wait for the videos to be automatically processed and a histogram of results and a dialog box notification of completion to be displayed before clicking OK.